Addiction to alcohol: symptoms, treatment, and rehab

 Can the body and brain repair from alcohol?

 The body can repair itself from alcohol completely or partially.
 The extent of the recovery greatly depends on the extent of damage induced by alcohol abuse.
-According to evidence, such as studies from Alcohol Research Current Reviews, the greatest degree of alcohol-induced injury happens in the liver and the gastrointestinal (GI) tract primarily because they are the first to encounter high amounts of imbibed alcohol.
+According to evidence, such as a 2021 study by Thomes et al., from Alcohol Research Current Reviews, The liver and GI tract suffer the most alcohol-induced damage since they are the first to be exposed to large amounts of imbibed alcohol.

 How many alcohol addicted people exist?

-Alcohol addiction information provided by the National Institute on Alcohol Abuse and Alcoholism indicates that 7.2% of people ages 12 and older in the US had an alcohol use disorder in the past year.
+Alcohol addiction information provided by the National Institute on Alcohol Abuse and Alcoholism through its alcohol facts and statistics indicates that 7.2% of people ages 12 and older in the US had an alcohol use disorder in the past year.
 Of these, 6.9% were males, and 7.8% were females.

 How to find an inpatient rehab center for alcoholism?